RedHatInsights/javascript-clients/packages/host-inventory/doc/classes/GroupsApi.md

 ▸ **apiGroupGetGroupsById**(`groupIdList`, `perPage?`, `page?`, `orderBy?`, `orderHow?`, `options?`): `Promise`<`AxiosResponse`<[`GroupQueryOutput`](../interfaces/GroupQueryOutput.md)\>\>

-Find one or more groups by their IDs.
-[Not Implemented] <br /><br /> Required permissions: inventory:groups:read
+Find one or more groups by their IDs. <br /><br /> Required permissions: inventory:groups:read

 **`Summary`**

-Find groups by their IDs [Not Implemented]
+Find groups by their IDs

 **`Throws`**